Whose roof is going to fail first on your Savage street?

 Eight manufacturer and industry credentials

-CertainTeed ShingleMaster, Malarkey Emerald Pro, Atlas Pro+ Silver Select, LP SmartSide Preferred, and James Hardie Preferred — plus BBB A+, NRCA membership, and MN License BC762305.
+CertainTeed ShingleMaster, Malarkey Emerald Pro, Atlas Pro+, LP SmartSide Preferred, and James Hardie Preferred — plus BBB A+, NRCA membership, and MN License BC762305.
 Certified installs mean the manufacturer warranty actually holds up.

 Lifetime workmanship — for as long as you own the home